 Secure the Property

-Once the building is empty, secure it to prevent further damage or risks.
-Steps include:
+Once the structure is vacant, secure it to avert additional harm or hazards.
+Steps consist of:

-A secured property minimizes liability risks while safeguarding against additional damages.
+A secured asset reduces liability risks while protecting against further harm.

 Understanding Your Legal Responsibilities